mashudu-ntimbane/Employee-Performance-Management-System-EPMS-/README.md

 ## Overview

 The **Employee Performance Management System (EPMS)** is a production-grade, full-stack web application that brings HR Administrators, Managers, and Staff onto a single, centralized platform.
-Deployed for **Jarrlix Holdings**, EPMS gives each role a purpose-built dashboard and workflow — so every level of the organization can manage their responsibilities without friction.
+It will be deployed for **Jarrlix Holdings**, EPMS gives each role a purpose-built dashboard and workflow — so every level of the organization can manage their responsibilities without friction.

 The system addresses the operational bottlenecks common in mid-sized organizations: approval delays, siloed communication, untracked attendance, and reactive facility management.
 EPMS solves all of these through automation and role-based access control.